FSUdigitalmedia/first-sound-assignment-c3li/README.md

 Direct Link to WAV > https://ia601400.us.archive.org/30/items/robot-spy/Robot%20Spy.wav

 ## Notes
-I just feel if there was Robot Spy movie, this would be part of the soundtrack.
+I just feel if there was robot spy movie, this would be part of the soundtrack.